 All home printers are different and have their own individual settings, so we’ve put together a short guide that will help you ensure you print your patterns to the correct scale.
 If the pattern is printed at the wrong scale the basic block produced from it won’t fit.

-Before you start, download Adobe Reader it’s not only free but it’s also the market leader and it will let you open, view and print your PDF patterns.
+Before you start, download Adobe Reader it’s not only free but it’s also the market leader and it will let you open, view and print your PDF patterns reliably.

 Next, click the scale radio button and type 100% in the input box.
 Never scale to fit as this will warp the scale of your pattern.
 When you’re ready click print.

-Making sure you pattern printed to the correct scale is top priority and should be done before piecing your patterns together!
+Making sure your pattern printed to the correct scale is a top priority and should be done before piecing your patterns together!

-At the top of each printed page you will find a scale: centimetres on the left and Inches on the right.
+At the top of each printed page, you will find a scale: centimeters on the left and Inches on the right.
 To ensure your pattern has printed correctly, measure one of these scales using a ruler.
 If the measurement on your ruler matches the scale, then your pattern printed perfectly and you’re ready to start piecing your pattern together.

 Individual pages are ordered using a simple grid.
-The top row of pages is labelled A. The second row B, the third C etc. The first column is labelled 1, the second 2, the third 3 and so on.
+The top row of pages is labeled A. The second row B, the third C, etc. The first column is labeled 1, the second 2, the third 3 and so on.
 The amount of rows and columns depends on how big your pattern is.
 We use this grid to position the pages in the correct order.
 You can find the page number at the top of each page.

 Trim your pages